The Human Truth Foundation

 q=199.

 Algeria is amongst the worst places in the world at ensuring human rights and freedom, and it has severe cultural issues when it comes to tolerance and equality.
-Algeria does better than average when it comes to eliminating modern slavery19 and in its nominal commitment to Human Rights20.
+Algeria does better than average in eliminating modern slavery19 and in its nominal commitment to Human Rights20.
 But unfortunately Algeria gets most other things wrong.
-It does worse than average in the rate of gender bias (from 7 indicators)21, opposing gender inequality22 (still low for Africa), supporting press freedom23, its average Freedom in the World rating and in freethought24.
-And finally, it falls into the worst 20 in its success in fighting anti-semitic prejudice25 (amongst the worst in Africa), commentary in Human Rights Watch reports26, supporting personal, civil & economic freedoms27 (amongst the highest in Africa) and in LGBT equality28.
+It does worse than average in terms of the rate of gender bias (from 7 indicators)21, opposing gender inequality22 (still low for Africa), supporting press freedom23, its average Freedom in the World rating and in freethought24.
+And finally, it falls into the worst-performing 20 in terms of its success in fighting anti-semitic prejudice25 (amongst the worst in Africa), commentary in Human Rights Watch reports26, supporting personal, civil & economic freedoms27 (one of the highest in Africa) and in LGBT equality28.
 A strictly Islamic country, those who do not believe the right things (2011) are harassed, intimidated and persecuted29.
 Severe restrictions exist on religious freedom and freedom of belief.
 A wide range of legal measures are used to stifle free speech, especially anything that criticizes the government, its staff, or Islam30,31.

 For tables, charts and commentary, see: